nruhm/diarscription/docs/reference/audio/sample-b/gold-reference.md

 289
 00:17:43,257 --> 00:17:48,525
-[SPEAKER_00]: control like you can make the sound come out of wherever you want it to come out of but
+[SPEAKER_00]: You can control like you can make the sound come out of wherever you want it to come out of but

 290
 00:17:49,248 --> 00:17:52,331